zapboy216/Another-Next-BoilerPlate/README.md

 Set up monitoring with Checkly.
 Create an account, generate an API key, and set CHECKLY_API_KEY and CHECKLY_ACCOUNT_ID in GitHub Actions.
 Contributions

-We welcome contributions!
-Feel free to open an issue or submit a pull request.
-License

 Licensed under the MIT License © 2024